India seeks SoftBank push for Modi's solar goal

-NEW DELHI, Aug 31 (Reuters) - India has closed bids for a third of its target of tendering 15,000 megawatts (MW) of solar projects this fiscal year, a government official said, and is expecting interest from investors such as SoftBank to lift the industry.
+NEW DELHI (Reuters) - India has closed bids for a third of its target of tendering 15,000 megawatts (MW) of solar projects this fiscal year, a government official said, and is expecting interest from investors such as SoftBank (9984.T) to lift the industry.

 The tenders are part of Prime Minister Narendra Modi’s ambitious plans to raise solar capacity five fold to 100,000 MW by 2022 to meet India’s growing power needs, create jobs and fight climate change without committing to an emission target.